 The moves come in response to federal investigations launched last March into 45 universities that worked with the PhD Project, an organization founded in 1994 to increase racial diversity among business school professors.
 The Office for Civil Rights argued that the group — which has helped more than 1,800 Black, Latino and Native American students earn doctorates over three decades — unlawfully restricts participation in some of its programs by race.

-Of the 45 universities under investigation, 31 have reached agreements with the administration to resolve the claims.
+The Trump administration launched investigations into 45 universities with 31of them reaching agreements to resolve the claims.
 As part of the settlements, the schools pledged to identify any partnerships with organizations that limit involvement based on race and either end those relationships or justify why they will not.

 The move is the latest in a series of actions by the administration to challenge race-conscious outreach and support programs, reflecting a broader legal and philosophical shift toward a strict colorblind interpretation of civil rights law — one that treats efforts to address racial exclusion as themselves discriminatory.